 General Information for Students with Disabilities

-- Go to the Orientation
+- Go to University and OSD Orientations

 - Learn how to use the GET system

 - Keep copies of all documents submitted to departments/offices

 - Make sure to get the names of the people (staff, faculty, administrators) that you speak with for reference